BxCppDev/bxdecay0/README.rst

 before     installation.
 First     you     must    declare     the ``BXDECAY0_RESOURCE_DIR`` environment variable  to locate the resource files which are not installed yet in the proper path.
-Here we generate 4 Cs137 decay primry events using the MDL bias mechanism to force the beta ray to be emitted along the X-axis.
+Here we generate four Cs137 decay primary events using  the MDL bias mechanism to force the beta ray to be emitted along the X-axis.

 .. code:: sh